Residential Children’s Home Night Monitor – (3rd Shift)

 The physical demands and work environment described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Mobility and capacity to manage a violent and/or self-abusive child when restraint is required to assure safety.
 Ability to stand and/or walk up to 8 hours per shift.
 May be required to push, pull, lift, and/or carry up to 50 pounds.
 Emotionally able to work with information that may be traumatic in nature, as well as, work with individuals or families in crisis or experiencing trauma.

-*Full Time, Part Time and Sub Opportunities Available*
+*Full Time and Part Time Opportunities Available*

 Beginning Pay Rate: